Flying and traveling with Rheumatoid Arthritis can be stressful, especially when you're about to board a long-haul flight.

 Before departure, call your insurance provider and make sure you’re covered for any health incident that could occur while abroad.

-Related article: Rheumatoid arthritis travel insurance: How to make sure you’re covered?
+Related article: Arthritis travel insurance: How to make sure you’re covered?

 Buy lightweight rolling luggage